 6. [Conditional] If LMF knows the UE IP address information, LMF may notify UE to setup the secure user plane connection through the known UE IP address.
+LMF may retrieve the UE IP address by SMF EventExposure service as defined in TS 23.502[X].